by Susan Flantzer

 Isabella and Enguerrand had two daughters:

 Three months after the birth of their second daughter, Isabella and her husband returned to Coucy.
 When the Hundred Years’ War between England and France resumed in 1368, Enguerrand VII faced a dilemma as he was a vassal of the King of France and the son-in-law of the King of England.
-He decided not to take part in any battles of the Hundred Years’ War.
+He decided not to participate in any battles of the Hundred Years’ War.
 However, Enguerrand continued to serve the King of France as a military commander and was often away from home.

 In 1376, Isabella was created the second Lady of the Garter.
 Her mother Queen Philippa had been created the first Lady of the Garter in 1369.
 The Order of the Garter was founded in 1348 by Isabella’s father King Edward III and is the oldest and most senior order in the United Kingdom.

 In April 1377, Isabella was summoned to England because of the ill health of her father King Edward III.
 She was at his deathbed when he died on June 21, 1377.
 Because Isabella’s elder brother Edward, Prince of Wales, the Black Prince had died in 1376, his ten-year-old son succeeded as King Richard II.
 After the coronation of Richard II, Enguerrand decided to cut all ties to England and only serve the French king, effectively ending his marriage with Isabella.
 Enguerrand returned to France, never to see Isabella again.
-Isabella remained in England with her younger daughter Philippa while her older daughter Marie continued to live in France.
+Isabella remained in England with her younger daughter Philippa while her older daughter Marie continued living in France.

 Isabella died either in April 1379 or sometime between June 17 and October 5, 1382, aged 47 or 50.
 She was buried in Christ Church Greyfriars in London, England.
 Several other female family members were also buried there: her paternal aunt Joan of The Tower, Queen of Scots; her paternal grandmother Isabella of France, Queen of England; the second wife of her great grandfather King Edward I, Margaret of France, Queen of England; and her great-great-aunt, the daughter of King Henry III, Beatrice of England.
 The graves and the tombs at Christ Church Greyfriars have been lost or destroyed.
 The monastery associated with Christ Church Greyfriars was dissolved in 1538 during the Dissolution of the Monasteries.
 The buildings, including the church, suffered heavy damage.
 Tombs disappeared, sold for their marble and other valuable materials, and monuments were defaced.
 The original Christ Church Greyfriars was destroyed during the 1666 Great Fire of London.
 The church was rebuilt but was mostly destroyed by bombing during World War II.
-The decision was made not to rebuild the church, and the ruins are now a public garden.
+It was decided not to rebuild the church and the ruins are now a public garden.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.